 In general, golf swings do not vary much.
-The grip, swing and tracking are usually very similar, regardless of the golfer.
+The grip, swing and tracks are usually very similar, regardless of the golfer.
 But when it comes to putting, golfers tend to have different postures, grips and swings in an attempt to sink that birdie into a piece of cake.

 The manufacturers of golf clubs have even come to ask for “different”, creating putters that have interesting head designs and shaft lengths.
-A characteristic that many golfers have begun to adopt is the central axis putter.
+A characteristic that many golfers have begun to adopt is the central shafted putter.
 The best central shaft putters come with all the other features found in a traditional folded shaft putter.

-But why can a central shafted putters ask?
-First, the central shafted putters increase the balance since the axis is centered on the clubhead.
+But why can central shafted putters ask?
+First, the central shafted putters increase the balance since the axis is centred on the clubhead.
 Another reason why people like central axis putters is that it is very easy to align the putter and make sure that the face of the putter is square in the direction.

 Table of Contents

 Here are our top 12 Best Center Shafted Putters of 2020:

 - Ray Cook Golf- Silver Ray SR400 Putter

 - Cleveland Golf Huntington Beach #1 Golf Putter

 - Wilson Harmonized M Putter